Ashish-nair24/autoencoder_neuralODE_ROM/README.md

-# autoencoder_neuralODE_ROM
-Implementation of an auto-encoder, neural ODE reduced-order model applied to dynamical systems.

 # Latent Time-Scale Analysis in Neural ODE Surrogate Models

 This repository contains research code and data supporting the following two papers: